bowman2001/perplexdoc/content/doc/site/navigation/index.md

 draft: true
 ---

-The main menu at the top of the site is always directly accessible.
+The main menu at the top of the site is always accessible.
 Social icons and their links (TODO) {.p-first} <!--more-->

 ## Main Menu